djangocon/2019.djangocon.eu/hugo_site/content/hospitality.md

 A limited amount of beds is available.

-Send an e-mail to gb@cphhostel.dk and mention the booking code: “Django 19”.
+Send an e-mail to gb@cphhostel.dk and mention the booking code: `Django 19`.

-Cancellation: until 7 days before arrival.
+Cancellation: Until 7 days before arrival.
 There is a cancellation fee of 200 DKK.
 Less than 7 days before arrival there is no refund.

-### GlobalHagen
+## GlobalHagen

 [www.globalhagen.dk](www.globalhagen.dk)

-Send an e-mail to udlejning@ms.dk with code “SDC”.
+Send an e-mail to [udlejning@ms.dk] with information about your booking and the booking code `SDC`.

 Room prices per night: